Chensokheng/next-demo-ssg/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-1. getStaticProps
+1. getStaticProps()
-2. getStaticPaths
+2. getStaticPaths()
+3. pagination()
-3. ISR (incremental Static Regeneration)
+4. ISR (incremental Static Regeneration)

+SSG(static site generating) describes the process of building websites that render at build time.
+The output is an HTML file, assets such as JavaScript and CSS, and a few other static files.